 By clicking the restore button, everything will be wiped out.
 All the data will be gone and unable to recover permanently.

-Why?
 Because Apple is very good in security and privacy.
 Their iTunes program is very sure to clean it nicely.
 This is to prevent anyone recover the data and leaking the privacy of previous owner.
 You clicked the restore?
 It’s GG.
 No other third-party program can save you.
-Those programs are scam.
-Do you really think they beat the multi billion Apple company and sell you a program that just worth a few hundreds to crack them?
+Those programs found in Google are scam.
+Do you really think they beat the multi billion Apple company and to sell you a program that just worth a few hundreds.

 So after you clicked the Update button as the picture above.
 It will just reinstall the iOS to the latest version and keep your data.
 Even if your iPhone is not enough space, the PC will solve the problem.